HIRAETH-LX/ESP32-BLE-ANCS-LxWatch/README.md

-# LxWatch-ESP32-NimBLE-ANCS
+# LxWatch-ESP32-BLE-ANCS
-ANCS of iPhone by using ESP32 NimBLE
+ANCS of iPhone by using ESP32 BLE